Timor-Leste: Ethnicity and language

-East Timor's two official languages are Portuguese and Tetum.
+Timor-Leste's two official languages are Portuguese and Tetum.
+East Timor is the only sovereign country in Asia where Portuguese is an official language.
 In addition, English and Indonesian are designated by the constitution as "working languages".
 This is within the Final and Transitional Provisions, which do not set a final date.
 In 2012, 35% could speak, read, and write Portuguese, which is up significantly from less than 5% in the 2006 UN Development Report.
 Portuguese is recovering as it has now been made the main official language of Timor, and is being taught in most schools.
 The use of Portuguese for government information and in the court system provides some barriers to access for those who do not speak it.
 Tetum is also not understood by everyone in the country.
 According to the Observatory of the Portuguese Language, the East Timorese literacy rate was 77.8% in Tetum, 55.6% in Indonesian, and 39.3% in Portuguese, and that the primary literacy rate increased from 73% in 2009 to 83% in 2012.
 According to the 2015 census, 50% of the population between the ages of 14 and 24 can speak and understand Portuguese.
 The 2015 census found around 15% of those over the age of five were literate in English.

 Education

-East Timor's adult literacy rate was 68% among adults, and 84% among those aged 15–24, as of 2021.
+Timor-Leste's adult literacy rate was 68% among adults, and 84% among those aged 15–24, as of 2021.
 It is slightly higher among women than men.
 More girls than boys attend school, although some drop out upon reaching puberty.
 As of 2016 22% of working age women (15–49) and 19% of working age men had no education, 15% of women and 18% of men had some primary education, 52% of women and 51% of men had some secondary education, and 11% of women and 12% of men had higher education.
 Overall, 75% of women and 82% of men were literate.
 Primary schools exist throughout the country, although the quality of materials and teaching is often poor.
 Secondary schools are generally limited to municipal capitals.
 Education takes up 10% of the national budget.
-The country's main university is the National University of East Timor.
+The country's main university is the National University of Timor-Leste.
 There are also four colleges.

 Since independence, both Indonesian and Tetum have lost ground as media of instruction, while Portuguese has increased: in 2001 only 8.4% of primary school and 6.8% of secondary school students attended a Portuguese-medium school; by 2005 this had increased to 81.6% for primary and 46.3% for secondary schools.
 Indonesian formerly played a considerable role in education, being used by 73.7% of all secondary school students as a medium of instruction, but by 2005 Portuguese was used by most schools in Baucau, Manatuto, as well as the capital district.
-Portugal provides support to about 3% of the public schools in East Timor, focused on those in urban areas, further encouraging the use of the Portuguese language.
+Portugal provides support to about 3% of the public schools in Timor-Leste, focused on those in urban areas, further encouraging the use of the Portuguese language.